libbytanner/startup/README.md

-# Vibe Check
+# SoundScope
 [My Notes](notes.md)

-Vibe Check is an app that allows users to select and rate albums, as well as view recent reviews from other users.
+SoundScope is an app that allows users to select and rate albums, as well as view recent reviews from other users.

 > [!NOTE]